-The district is responsible for establishing and maintaining approximately 220,000 real property, personal property, industrial, utility, and mineral accounts covering 932 square miles within Wise County and several hundred square miles in adjoining overlap counties.
+The district is responsible for establishing and maintaining approximately 71,295 real property, personal property, industrial, utility, and mineral accounts covering 457 square miles within Hood County and several hundred square miles in adjoining overlap counties.
 Portions of adjoining counties are under overlapping taxing jurisdictions and these properties are included within this number of property accounts.
-These over-lapping jurisdictions enter into Montague and Cooke Counties.
-In addition over-lapping jurisdictions from Denton, Jack, Parker, and Tarrant Counties enter into Wise County.
-Beginning in 2008 Wise County became responsible for all appraisals within Wise County.
+These include overlapping jurisdictions from Parker, Johnson, Erath, Somervell and Palo Pinto Counties that enter into Hood County.
+Beginning in 2008 Hood County became responsible for all appraisals within Hood County.
 This data includes property characteristics, ownership, and exemption information.
 Property characteristic data on new construction is updated through an annual field effort; existing property data is maintained through a field review.
-Sales are routinely validated during a separate field effort however numerous sales are validated as part of the new construction and field inspections.
-General trends in employment, interest rates, new construction trends is acquired through various sources.
-Cost and market data is gathered by internally generated questionnaires to buyer and sellers, university research centers, market data centers, and vendor contacts.
+Sales are routinely validated during a separate field effort, however numerous sales are validated as part of the new construction and field inspections.
+General trends in employment, interest rates, and new construction trends are acquired through various sources.
+Cost and market data is gathered by internally generated questionnaires to buyers and sellers, university research centers, market data centers, and vendor contacts.

-The district has a mapping / deed department that maintains cadastral maps and various layers of data and aerial photography.
-The district's website (myswdata.com/wise) makes a broad range of information available for public access, including information on the appraisal process, property characteristics data, certified values, protests and appeal procedures.
-Downloadable files of related tax information and district forms, including exemption applications business personal property renditions are also available from Property Tax Division of the State Comptroller's website.
-The district also maintains current ownership of all properties by utilizing electronic data received from the Wise County Clerk's Office.
+The district has a mapping/deed department that maintains cadastral maps and various layers of data and aerial photography.
+The district's website (hood-cad.org) makes a broad range of information available for public access, including information on the appraisal process, property characteristics data, certified values, protests and appeal procedures.
+Downloadable files of related tax information and district forms, including exemption applications and business personal property renditions are also available from Property Tax Division of the State Comptroller's website.
+The district also maintains current ownership of all properties by utilizing electronic data received from the Hood County Clerk's Office.